DarrenCNLee/Huffman-Encoder-and-Decoder/asgn3/README.md

 Spring 2021
 # Assignment 3: Putting your affairs in order
 This program implements 4 sorting algorithms and a test harness.
-The sorting algortihms are in bubble.c, shell.c, and quick.c.
+The sorting algorithms are in bubble.c, shell.c, and quick.c.
 The test harness is implemented in sorting.c and sorts a random array with the different sorts.

 Thee sorts are Bubble Sort, Shell Sort, and two iterative Quick Sorts.
-One of the Quick Sorts uses a stack abstract data type implmeneted in stack.c The other Quick Sort uses a queue abstract data type implmented in queue.c.
+One of the Quick Sorts uses a stack abstract data type implemented in stack.c The other Quick Sort uses a queue abstract data type implemented in queue.c.

 ## Build
 	$ make